-The Transport Assessment considers the distribution of traffic arising from the existing and proposed development using travel pattern data from 2011 Origin-Destination Census data and also traffic count and queue length data undertaken on behalf of the applicants in 2015.
+The Transport Assessment then considered the distribution of traffic arising from the existing and proposed development using travel pattern data from 2011 Origin-Destination Census data and also traffic count and queue length data undertaken on behalf of the applicants in 2015.
 Account is also taken of existing committed development schemes, including the proposed commercial development at Hartland Park allowed on appeal.
-Taking into account the change in the position of vehicular access for the site, it is concluded that whilst there would be some slight increases in net traffic volumes, these would not be significant and beyond the design capacity of the roads in the vicinity of the site, including Southwood Road.
-The Highway Authority accept the conclusions of the submitted Transport Assessment in this respect.
+Taking into account the change in the position of vehicular access for the site to Southwood Road, it was estimated that there would be some marginal increases in net traffic volumes over the theoretical traffic generation of a resumed commercial use of the site using the Apollo Rise accesses.
+However, these would still not be significant in the context of the overall traffic volumes already using the road.
+Furthermore, the design capacity of Southwood Road or other roads in the vicinity of the site would not be exceeded.
+Hampshire Highways has accepted the conclusions of the submitted Transport Assessment in this respect.

-Objections to the proposed Southwood Road entrance cite existing occurrences of traffic queuing eastbound on Southwood Road, specifically during the evening peak period, which is thought likely to be exacerbated by the proposed development access.
-The Highway Authority agrees with the conclusions of the Transport Assessment that the additional traffic arising from the proposed development is unlikely to add significantly to this existing situation, particularly in comparison to the result of lawful resumption of the commercial use.
-It is noted that the cause of the queuing on Southwood Road appears to be congestion at the junction of Southwood Road with Cove Road that may have arisen from the closure of West Heath Road for road works.
-Whilst evidently inconvenient, the existence of a traffic queue in Southwood Road is not considered to give rise to significant highway safety issues.
-The existence of a queue can in fact lower traffic speeds.
+Objections to the proposed Southwood Road entrance cite existing occurrences of traffic queuing eastbound on Southwood Road, specifically during the evening peak period, which are thought likely to be exacerbated by the proposed new development access.
+However, Hampshire Highways agrees with the conclusions of the submitted Transport Assessment that the additional traffic arising from the proposed development is unlikely to add significantly to this existing situation, particularly in comparison to what could arise from a lawful resumption of a commercial use at the site.
+It was also noted that the cause of at least some of the queuing on Southwood Road reported by objectors appeared to be congestion at the junction of Southwood Road with Cove Road arising from the closure of West Heath Road and, indeed, temporary traffic lights being located at the Southwood Road/Cove Road railway bridge roundabout junction.
+It was not, therefore, considered to be representative of the normal state of traffic in Southwood Road.